US Says It Doesn't Need a Court Order To Ask Tech Companies To Build Encryption Backdoors - Slashdot

 And companies don't need a court order to ignore them.

-Why would they need a court order (Score:3)
+Why would they need a court order (Score:4, Insightful)

 when heavy-handed coercion will do the trick every time?

+My first reaction now was "well, at-least I can choose the company (I deal with)", then again I got reminded some people think that's also true for the government.
+However I don't feel like _I_ can choose it.
+Best case scenario _WE_ can but I don't see the opt out option.

+If I don't like Facebook, which I don't, at-least I don't have to use it.
+As for cookies and various tracking if nothing else there's ways to

-boil it down (Score:4, Informative)
+boil it down (Score:5, Informative)

 its boils down to: